-As I write this, it is undoubtedly wreath season (mid-December) – but I’ve always thought that beautiful decoration made from the gatherings of nature and the garden is something that could be done year round.
+As I write this, it is undoubtedly about to be wreath season (November) – but I’ve always thought that beautiful decoration made from the gatherings of nature and the garden is something that could be done year round.

 Of course, it is true – there are already wreaths for Easter, St. Patricks day, Fourth of July and just about any holiday we can imagine.
 But I am not drawn to these typically color-coded cartoon creations.
 Rather, I crave something less of the hallmark and instead using what is fresh and beautiful at that time.
 It is a seasonal challenge that I like to accept – to use what I find on walks in the woods in new and interesting ways.

 A few years ago, my friend Roanne shared some inspiring wreath designs with me that she saw at an event in Cooperstown, New York.
 They were less wreath and more sculptural medallion.
 Running with the idea ourselves we created a class to make what we called mandala wreaths.
 We held the class in my barn and the creations of our students surpassed our wildest expectations.
 It is something we might do again at some point, but until then, I thought I share with you some of the works from the day as well as a tutorial to make your own.

 Our class was held in December and at this time of year, seed heads, holiday greens and late fall garden cutting were our material sources.
 Making something at another time of year might include other elements.
 I am personally drawn to using bulbs and experimenting with them as they grow in the arrangement (I don’t know, can I even get them to grow well enough to be enjoyed?).
 Dried and fresh flowers – or flowers that can dry in the arrangement are also appealing to me as are the textures of bark, moss, mushrooms, lichen, feathers and leaves.

 Here are some of my favorites from our class and I’ll share how we made them below: